 Angeles Cheung, Ph.D., ABPP (CN) - Dr. Cheung is currently in private practice specializing neuropsychological assessment, particularly in civil and criminal forensic evaluations.
 Dr. Cheung received her Doctorate in Psychology in the Neuropsychology Subprogram at the Graduate Center of the City University of New York.
 She completed her doctoral internship in Clinical Neuropsychology at Long Island Jewish Medical Center, and a two-year Postdoctoral Fellowship in Clinical Neuropsychology at Dartmouth-Hitchcock Medical Center.
 She worked as instructor at Harvard Medical School and clinical neuropsychologist in the Division of Cognitive and Behavioral Neurology at Brigham and Women's Hospital in Boston, then joined the faculty of the Mount Sinai Department of Rehabilitation, until leaving to pursue her private practice.
 Dr. Cheung is fluent in Cantonese and Mandarin and provides neuropsychological assessment and treatment in these languages.
-She leads a year-long twice-monthly seminar for the interns, focusing on topics within the field of neuropsychology.
+She is able to provide supervision for outpatient assessment conducted in these languages.
+Dr. Cheung leads a year-long twice-monthly seminar for the interns, focusing on topics within the field of neuropsychology, and also provides group supervision.